MZanggl/taptaptap/README.md

 const createUser = name => tap(new User).setName(name).save()
 ```

-`tap` uses ES6 proxies to make sure each function returns the original value (in our case, the user)

 ## Getting values

-To get values while still keeping the chain going, literally snap out of it.
+Since every function just executes the initial value again, you either have to break out of the chain, or literally snap out of it.

 ```javascript
 const { tap } = require('taptaptap')